dragonlock2/extraparts/README.md

 ### 3d Models

-Open up Footprint Editor > Preferences > Configure Paths... and add an entry under "3D Search Paths" with "extraparts3d" for Alias and the full path to extraparts3d/ for Path.
+Go to Preferences > Configure Paths... and add an entry for "EXTRAPARTS3D" pointing to the full path of `extraparts3d/`.